Evidence of Dirac Quantum Spin Liquid in YbZn2GaO5: Results Discussion

-We show in Fig. \ref{Fig 2}a zero-field heat capacity measurement performed on \YZGO~single crystal sample down to 0.06 K, confirming the absence of any long-range magnetic ordering.
+Theoretical models at the mean-field level predict Dirac QSL behavior at low temperatures, specifically when $k_BT \ll \chi J$, with $\chi$ representing the magnitude of the self-consistent mean-field parameter \cite{RanPRL2017}.
+According to this theory one expects specific heat $\propto T^2$ law due to the Dirac nodes.
+We show in Fig. \ref{Fig 2}a zero-field specific heat measurement performed on \YZGO~single crystal sample down to 0.06 K, confirming the absence of any long-range magnetic ordering.
 The contribution of phonons is subtracted using the isostructural non-magnetic sample of LuZn$_2$GaO$_5$.
-In Fig. \ref{Fig 2}b, we highlight the low-temperature behavior of the heat capacity data below 0.2 K, which is particularly intriguing.
-The heat capacity of \YZGO~at low temperature has multiple contributions denoted by $C_{tot} = C_{lat} + C_{nuc} + C_{mag}$. $C_{lat}$ represents the lattice (phononic) contribution that is negligible below 0.1 K. $C_{nuc}$ accounts for the nuclear Schottky contribution due to the hyperfine splitting of the nuclear energy levels resulting from the interaction between nuclear spins and electrons \cite{Gopal2012}.
-The nuclear contribution ($C_{nuc} \simeq AT^{-2}$) is subtracted by fitting the heat capacity data below 0.1 K and the fitting coefficient value ($A$ = 6.72(4)$\times$ 10$^{-4}$ JKmol$^{-1}$) is consistent with that reported for other Yb-based compounds \cite{RanjithPRB2019}.
-The subtracted magnetic heat capacity data ($C_{mag}$) displays a $\sim T^2$ dependence (red solid straight line in Fig. \ref{Fig 2}b) with a coefficient of $\gamma = C_{mag}/T^2 = 18.6(1)$ JK$^{-3}$mol$^{-1}$ below 0.1 K. We also attempted to fit the magnetic heat capacity data with a linear dependence ($C_{mag} \sim T$), but this fitting approach did not provide a satisfactory result (see Fig. S3).
-The magnetic heat capacity data exhibiting a $\sim T^2$ dependence for T $\rightarrow$ 0 and the lack of any long-range magnetic ordering down to the lowest temperature of 0.06 K imply that the ground state of \YZGO~is a U(1) Dirac QSL candidate \cite{RanPRL2017, PhysRevB.65.165113}.
+In Fig. \ref{Fig 2}b, we highlight the low-temperature behavior of the specific heat data, to comply with the $k_BT \ll \chi J$ condition.
+The specific heat of \YZGO~at this temperature range has multiple contributions denoted by $C_{tot} = C_{lat} + C_{nuc} + C_{mag}$. $C_{lat}$ represents the lattice (phononic) contribution that is negligible below 0.1 K. $C_{nuc}$ accounts for the nuclear Schottky contribution due to the hyperfine splitting of the nuclear energy levels resulting from the interaction between nuclear spins and electrons \cite{Gopal2012}.
+The nuclear contribution ($C_{nuc} \simeq AT^{-2}$) is subtracted by fitting the specific heat data below 0.1 K and the fitting coefficient value ($A$ = 6.72(4)$\times$ 10$^{-4}$ JKmol$^{-1}$) is consistent with that reported for other Yb-based compounds \cite{RanjithPRB2019}.
+Interestingly for \YZGO~ the subtracted magnetic specific heat data ($C_{mag}$) displays a $\propto T^2$ dependence (red solid straight line in Fig. \ref{Fig 2}b) with a coefficient of $\gamma = C_{mag}/T^2 = 18.6(1)$ JK$^{-3}$mol$^{-1}$ below 0.1 K. As discussed above, this is in agreement with the proposed Dirac QSL behavior \cite{RanPRL2017}.
+We also attempted to fit the magnetic specific heat data with a linear dependence ($C_{mag} \propto T$), but this fitting approach did not provide a satisfactory result (see Fig. S4).
+Therefore, the magnetic specific heat data exhibiting a $\propto T^2$ dependence for T $\rightarrow$ 0 and the lack of any long-range magnetic ordering down to the lowest temperature of 0.06 K imply that the ground state of \YZGO~is likely a U(1) Dirac QSL \cite{RanPRL2017, PhysRevB.65.165113}.